rosslmiller/College-Physics-1/README.md

 # Phys111
-Course Material for Phys 111: General Physics 1 at the University of Idaho during the Fall 2019 semester.
-This is an alternative source of some course material in case of issues with Blackboard.
+Course Material for a semester course in General Physics 1.
+This is an alternative source of some course material in case of issues with an LMS.

-Please don't assume that your College/General Physics 1 course has the same exam structure.
+Please don't assume that your General Physics 1 course has the same exam structure.
 Double-check the syllabus provided by your instructor.

 # Exam Topics